Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 Green and Purple Grapes: What Is the Difference?

-I personally prefer green grapes and always have since I was a child but I am not sure why.
-It may be the slight difference in taste or perhaps because I only remember my mother buying the green grapes; so it became a preference.
+I personally prefer green grapes and always have had them since I was a child, but I am not sure why.
+It may be the slight difference in taste or perhaps because I only remember my mother buying the green grapes, so it became a preference.

 The Strawberry: A Sweet Addition to Your Salad